 In order to guide your teeth back into proper alignment, Invisalign® uses computer technology to develop a series of teeth aligners that are custom-made for your treatment plan.
 Each individual aligner is shaped to place a specific amount of pressure on your teeth, gradually moving them closer to their final, correct position.

-During an examination, Dr. LeSueur and Dr. Dodaro will take x-rays, digital pictures, and special impressions of your teeth in order to create a computerized model of your upper and lower teeth.
+During an examination, Dr. LeSueur and Dr. Dodaro will take x-rays, digital pictures, and special impressions of your teeth.
+In order to create a computerized model of your upper and lower teeth.
 The Invisalign invisible braces software will use this model to calculate a treatment sequence.
 We then are able to review this virtually on the computer screen and approve the proposed therapy or modify it.
-Once approved, your set of custom aligners will be molded based on this personalized treatment sequence.
+Once approved, your set of custom aligners will be personally molded.